All comparisons

 Hardware and Setup

-Paraspeech's docs say it requires Apple Silicon and macOS 14.6 or later.
-It uses a one-time local model download and then runs dictation locally, with optional cloud backends only when selected on eligible accounts.
+Paraspeech currently lists macOS 14 or later, with both Apple Silicon and Intel Macs supported and the fastest performance on Apple Silicon.
+It uses a one-time local model download and then runs dictation locally, with optional cloud backends only when explicitly selected.

 Speakmac is also a direct-download Mac app.
 You install it, grant microphone and accessibility permissions, let it download the on-device model once, and then dictation can run locally on the Mac.